∙ ∙ ∙

-Mai started to open her mouth to retort, but she thought better of it and recalled her previous conversation instead.
+Maicey started to open her mouth to retaliate, but she thought better of it and recalled her previous conversation instead.
 “He said that he was seriously considering calling my parents and the police.
 He told me to get rid of the number on the wall and that if he ever received another prank call again, he would charge me with obstruction of justice and harassment, even if I wasn’t the caller.
 Had I known that was some FBI agent’s phone number, I would have never hit the ‘Call’ button.”

-“Oh, girl, Connor got you good
+“Oh, Girl, Connor got you good.”

 “You’re on a first name basis with this guy?”

 “No, Connor’s his last name.
 He’s a teacher that left the school back before we were freshman.
-I heard about him from the older girls, apparently he’s been getting prank-called for years now, ever since someone put his number on the stall.
-I called him plenty of times myself.”
-Leah chuckled inwardly, while Mai folded her arms disdainfully.
-“He’s long since stopped trying to get someone to cover or change or scrub off the number, so his latest thing is answering the phone under a guise and trying to reverse the joke.
+I heard about him from the older girls.
+Apparently he’s been getting prank-called for years now, ever since someone put his number on the stall.
+I’ve called him plenty of times myself.”
+Leah chuckled inwardly while Maicey folded her arms disdainfully.
+“His latest thing is answering the phone under a false guise and trying to reverse the joke on the credulous.
 Sometimes he even dials back when you least expect it.
 Doesn’t work on me, though, I’ve got his number in my contacts now.
 We have some spirited conversations every so often.
 It’s fun, like having a pen-pal or something.”